The Simpsons (franchise): The Simpsons Movie

 A Seattle 7-Eleven store transformed into a Kwik-E-Mart as part of a promotion for The Simpsons Movie.

 20th Century Fox, Gracie Films, and Film Roman produced an animated Simpsons film, titled The Simpsons Movie, that was released on July 27, 2007.
 The film was directed by long-time Simpsons producer David Silverman and written by a team of Simpsons writers comprising Matt Groening, James L. Brooks, Al Jean, George Meyer, Mike Reiss, John Swartzwelder, Jon Vitti, David Mirkin, Mike Scully, Matt Selman, and Ian Maxtone-Graham.
 Production of the film occurred alongside continued writing of the series despite long-time claims by those involved in the show that a film would enter production only after the series had concluded.
 There had been talk of a possible feature-length Simpsons film ever since the early seasons of the series.
 James L. Brooks originally thought that the story of the episode "Kamp Krusty" was suitable for a film, but he encountered difficulties in trying to expand the script to feature-length.
 For a long time, difficulties such as lack of a suitable story and an already fully engaged crew of writers delayed the project.
 After winning a Fox and USA Today competition, Springfield, Vermont hosted the film's world premiere.

 The Marquee from The Simpsons Movie's premiere, which took place in Springfield, Vermont.

 The Simpsons Movie grossed a combined total of $74 million in its opening weekend in the United States, taking it to the top of the box office, and set the record for highest grossing opening weekend for a film based on a television series, surpassing Mission: Impossible 2.
 It opened at the top of the international box office, taking $96 million from seventy-one overseas territories—including $27.8 million in the United Kingdom, making it Fox's second highest opening ever in that country.
 In Australia, it grossed A$13.2 million, the biggest opening for an animated film and third largest opening weekend in the country.
 The film closed on December 20, 2007, with a worldwide gross of $527,068,706, making it the eighth highest-grossing film of 2007.

-Upcoming film
+The New Simpsons Movie

-In September 2025, a second feature film was officially announced to be in production, set for theatrical release on July 23, 2027.
-A picture saying "Homer's coming back for seconds." and the release date as a small teaser was released.
+In September 2025, a second feature film was officially announced to be in production, set for theatrical release on September 3, 2027 titled "The New Simpsons Movie".
+A picture saying "Homer's coming back for seconds." with the original release date as a small teaser was released.